Executive Director, Classical Music

 Associate Director, Classical Music

 Since February 2010, Chris McCormick has worked with classical composers and publishers at BMI.
-He oversees the orchestra, small presenter and radio portions of BMI’s annual live concert distribution.
+He oversees the orchestra and large presenter portions of BMI’s annual live concert distribution.
 Prior to BMI, Chris completed internships with Carl Fischer Music Publishing and Gretna Music where he focused on music licensing and copyrights, artist relations, concert promotion and box office management.
 Hailing from the suburbs of Philadelphia, he holds a BA in Music Business from Millersville University of Pennsylvania.
 Chris was trained as a percussionist performing with the Wind Ensemble, Concert Band, Mallet Ensemble, Percussion Ensemble and the West African Drum and Dance Ensemble.
 He started playing the drums in 1996 and enjoys playing world fusion music that incorporates progressive-rock with funk, afrobeat and Latin styles.
 In his spare time he’s learning to play guitar, going to concerts and exploring his surrounding neighborhoods in Jersey City.

 Classical Logging Coordinator